Twitter bans blood drives in offices worldwide until gays can donate

-NEW YORK (Thomson Reuters Foundation) - Social network giant Twitter has banned onsite blood drives in its offices worldwide where regulations do not permit blood donations from gay or bisexual men, a move that LGBT-rights advocates say is a first for a public technology company.
+NEW YORK, Nov 23 (Thomson Reuters Foundation) - Social network giant Twitter has banned onsite blood drives in its offices worldwide where regulations do not permit blood donations from gay or bisexual men, a move that LGBT-rights advocates say is a first for a public technology company.

 The San Francisco-based company made the decision after one of its U.S. employees, a gay man, was turned away from donating blood at the company's headquarters, a spokeswoman said on Monday.